Forbidden Diary Cast

 Tom Carlisle, Mr. Menzies, Old Man and More

-Allen Enlow is heard in 7 episodes of Season 1941-1943.
+Allen Enlow is heard in seven episodes of Season 1941-1943.
 The question is: What character hasn’t Allen played in Forbidden Diary?
 Often called the man of a thousand voices…

 the New York City actor and comedian has performed in movies (Majestyk and Jam), TV shows (The Sopranos and Mr. Robot), Broadway (The Rascals) and standup and improve venues across America.
 Check him out at www.allenenlow.com and see if you can spot one of his many characters in Forbidden Diary Episodes 3, 8, 13, and 17-20.